The view of Shidahama

 The permanent exhibition displays rare creatures that live in Fukushima, salmon and trout that migrate to the Japanese archipelago, and around 100 species of aquatic life other than fish, such as insects and amphibians, allowing you to observe creatures that you cannot see at ordinary aquariums

-Here you can see Eurasian otter parents and their babies playing happily up close!
+Here, you can see a family of Eurasian otters playing happily up close!

 Otter eating scene